- The scale of the climate emergency can feel overwhelming

 What is climate change anxiety?

 Although the condition isn’t classed as a medical diagnosis yet, psychologists around the world have said more people are coming forward for therapy on climate change anxiety.
-Despite this issue clearly impacting people’s mental health, many experts in the field claim that climate anxiety is a rational response – a classic fight-or-flight scenario – to a real-life threat.
+Despite this issue clearly impacting people’s mental health, our National Home Energy Survey discovered a 4% year-on-year drop, from 81% in 2023 to 77% in 2024.

 How many people suffer from climate change anxiety?